|| Download the pdf version here

-- Raise awareness among staff and citizens on the importance of e-government, all as part of a change management scheme to cater for and alleviate resistance to change;
+- Raise staff and citizen awareness on the importance of e-Government, with focus on benefits gained by citizens, staff awareness coming as part of change management with due regard to resistance to change;

 - ICT applications in business and commerce

-- Formulate and implement national plans to increase the participation of citizens and to build their trust in using e-business and e-commerce applications, including improved online security and the enactment of e-transactions, e-commerce and e-signature laws;
+- Formulate and implement national plans to increase the participation of citizens and to build their trust in e-business and e-commerce applications, including improved online security and enactment of e-transactions/e-commerce and e-signature laws;

 - ICT applications in education and training

-- Integrate ICTs into the national strategy, with special focus on mobile technologies and m-learning, for school education, whether for digitizing curricula, supporting the classroom teaching process or providing appropriate teacher training; a selected number of pilot schools could serve as a starting point;
+- Integrate ICTs into the national strategy for school education whether for digitizing curricula, supporting the classroom teaching process or providing appropriate teacher training; a selected number of pilot schools could serve as a starting point;

-- Improve availability and access of quality lifelong and professional e-learning programmes to meet the needs of the constantly changing job market;
+- Improve availability and access of quality lifelong e-learning programmes to meet the needs of the constantly changing job market;

 - General recommendations